Grismund/i-am-the-forest-srd/README.md

 Level 2 Faunal Transfiguration
 - The Shaman's body and mind are changed into that of a voracious predator who wantonly attacks.
 - Before any Defense roll, commit to use Faunal Transfiguration.
-After the Devense roll, remove Nature's lowest die and the Enemy's highest die, then score.
+After the Defense roll, remove Nature's lowest die and the Enemy's highest die, then score.

 ## Chapter 6: Special Rules
 ### Doubles Rule